 Paperless system to minimize physical contact between staff members

-We have argued in our blog and at regular seminars in industrial parks that paperlessness is the first thing Japanese companies in Indonesia need to do to improve their business.
+I have argued in our blog and at regular seminars in industrial parks that paperlessness is the first thing Japanese companies in Indonesia need to do to improve their business.

 However, due to the spread of the new coronavirus, the paperless system became a matter that should be treated as an urgent issue.